invaders-xx/ai-workflows/_ai_workflows_tutorials/1_cursor_ai/1_interface_et_fonctionnalités/tutoriel/tutoriel_en.md

 Chat has become the basic interface for interacting with AI.
 To use it in Cursor:

 1. Open the chat with `Ctrl/⌘ + Alt/Option + L` (L for "Light of supreme knowledge")
-2. Select an AI model (at AI Swiss, we have a soft spot for `claude-3-5-sonnet`, as of 2024-11-12)
+2. Select an AI model (at DV-Conseil, we have a soft spot for `claude-3-5-sonnet`, as of 2024-11-12)
 3. Ask a question (make a "prompt")
 4. Validate with `Enter` or click `Chat`